-Learn To Use Man Pages Efficiently - OSTechNix
+Learn To Use Man Pages Efficiently In Linux - OSTechNix

 Search matches without opening man page

-It is also possible to search for information on the specific option without opening man page.
+It is also possible to search for details of a specific option without opening the man pages.

-For instance, you’re looking for information on the -m option of mkdir command.
+For instance, let us say you're looking for information on the -m option of mkdir command.
 To find it out, run:

 Or,

-This command will display the first occurrence of -m in the man page of mkdir command.
+This command will display the first occurrence of -m flag in the man page of mkdir command.
 As we see in the above command -m represents MODE (chmod).

 If you want to see the complete man page of mkdir command but skip directly to the first occurrence of -m, use the following command: